connellsharp/Firestorm/docs/stems/stems-setup.md

 	.AddStems()
 ```

+By default, this will scan the calling assembly for all classes that derive from `Stem`.
+There are other overloads of `AddStems` that allow you to specify the assembly and root namespace of your Stems.

 ### StemConfiguration

 The factory requires a `StemConfiguration` object, which contains your stem configuration.
 This contains further settings related to Stems.

-- The **NamingConventionSwitcher** switches the request/response naming conventions with your Stem members'.
-- The **AutoPropertyMapper** automatically gets `Expression`s from a [simpler property signature](expression-syntax-options.md#auto-mapping).
+- The **AutoPropertyMapper** automatically gets `Expression`s from a [simpler property signature](other-expressions.md#auto-mapping).
 - The **DependencyResolver** provides the services used for [dependency injection](dependency-injection.md).

 ### RootResourceFactory